By DoorDash

 Growth Levers

-- Expansion into electronics and beauty retail partnerships
+- Expansion into non-restaurant retail partnerships

 Market Threats